Join the Lesley Community

 Certain students who have earned a degree in Science, Technology, Engineering, or Mathematics (STEM) can extend their Optional Practical Training for 24 months beyond the 12-month limit, for a total of 3 years of OPT.

 Here at Lesley, only a few degrees are STEM eligible.
 To see if you are in a STEM field, check the “Major 1” field on your I-20 form.
-If the number listed below your major on your I-20 is on this Stem List (PDF), you’re eligible for the STEM extension.
+If the number listed below your major on your I-20 is on this STEM CIP CODE list you are eligible to apply for a STEM extension I-20.
+The I-20 will be submitted to USCIS along with Form I-983 training plan completed by you and your employer.

 You’ll need to have a job from an E-Verify employer to be eligible.
-And, your employer has to file a training plan with you.
+And your employer must file a training plan with you.

 Contact International Student Services to apply for the STEM extension.
-If you’re eligible, you’ll need to apply before your Post-Completion OPT ends.
+If you’re eligible, you’ll need to apply for a STEM OPT I-20 before your Post-Completion OPT ends.
+USCIS will need to receive it before the expiration date of your OPT Employment Authorization Document (EAD).
+Check the Study in the States website for additional STEM information.
+Contact iss@lesley.edu to help you with any questions.

 • Severe Economic Hardship